 Emerging trends, like California's "Right to Disconnect" bill, and potential regulations around remote work similar to those in Spain, highlight the dynamic nature of how federal law governs employee rights, and the challenges of navigating employment law.

 Employers found to be non-compliant with U.S. labor laws could receive fines and penalties and even face legal action.
-In order to mitigate those risks companies could employ an expert in U.S. labor laws, seek legal advice, or partner with an Employer of Record, like Remofirst.
+In order to mitigate those risks companies could employ an expert in U.S. labor laws, seek legal advice, or partner with an Employer of Record, like RemoFirst.

 We assume the responsibility for all formal human resource employment tasks on behalf of your company to ensure that your business remains compliant with federal and state laws.
 We can handle everything from payroll, to ensuring that any independent contractors you hire do not put you at risk of worker misclassification.
-Remofirst can also manage benefits for your U.S.-based employees, including health insurance coverage.
+RemoFirst can also manage benefits for your U.S.-based employees, including health insurance coverage.

 Book a demo today to learn more.